 During orientation, all of the incoming students (first-years and transfer students) participate in a program called, "Bringing in the Bystander."
 This is a 120-minute program, where students divided into same-sex groups of about 30 to discuss what dating violence and sexual assault are and how to properly and safely intervene before, during, or after an incident of dating violence or sexual assault that they may witness.

 During the Spring semester of 2011, at the request of the Student Athlete Advisory Committee e-board, the CAVE program presented the "Bringing in the Bystander" program to all of the Athletes on campus.

-The U.S. Department of Education has decided to feature the CAVE program in their collection of case studies featured on their webpage:
+The U.S. Department of Education featured the CAVE program in their collection of case studies featured on their webpage:

 Links to press releases are now available:

 The CAVE program often collaborates with campus and community partners to bring other types of programming to campus—such as plays and discussion groups—usually during key times throughout the year, including Domestic Violence Awareness Month in October and Sexual Assault Awareness Month in April.
 We will post information about these programs as they are scheduled.